caussourd/public-cloudformation-templates/README.md

 This template creates an Amazon EC2 instance and an Amazon RDS DB instance.
 You will be billed for the AWS resources used if you create a stack from this template.

 This template has been created based on my needs and has to be customized for your usage.
 The elements I recommend to change are identified by these symbols: << >> in the template.
+The template won't work if you leave these symbols.

 ### What this template do